 At their peak, the Suffragettes were such a threat to peaceful society – and health risk to politicians and postal workers – that historians are still debating whether they can rightly be labelled as ‘terrorists’.
 To add my two pennies worth, I vote ‘yes, obvs’ – however, this is where things get confusing for us modern 21st century types.

 How do we connect the dots between the Suffragettes’ violent actions and the fact the first women gained voting rights in the 1918 Representation of the People Act?
 Is this proof that violence is key to bringing about change?

 Protest and progress

-Let’s jump back to 2020 for a moment and to the message of this year’s Pride Month.
-With lockdown putting a real dampener on the party, and anti-racism protests escalating worldwide, LGBTQ+ organisations pushed for a different approach this year.
+Let’s jump back to summer 2020 for a moment and to the message of our most recent Pride Month.
+With lockdown putting a real dampener on the party and anti-racism protests escalating worldwide, LGBTQ+ organisations pushed for a very different approach.

 Instead of parties, many organisations encouraged people to support the anti-racism movement by emphasising Pride’s more violent roots.
 By this, I mean the 1969 Stonewall Riots, which were just that: riots.
 The National Centre for Lesbian Rights tweeted at the start of June that “right now we are reminded that the 1st #Pride wasn’t a party or celebration, it was a RIOT led by queer POC [people of colour]”.